At Duquesne University, equity and opportunity begin at home.

 to their work at the University, and ensure adequate planning for the time commitment

 required.
-In addition, plans are underway for a summer-intensive program that will offer the
+In addition, a summer-intensive program is offered that provides the core courses

-core courses for those with scheduling conflicts.
-To meet the requirements for the program, participants will complete a capstone project
+for those with scheduling conflicts.
+To meet the requirements for the DEI Certificate program, participants must complete

 equity and inclusion, and Dana Whatley Smith, assistant director of learning and development